techbyderek/KingYadi/README.md

 # 👋 Hi!

-I'm *Derek*, I would like to assist you in any coding jibberish you need :)
+I'm *Derek*, I would like to assist you in any coding jibberish you need ꩜.

 Outside of coding, you'll find me playing videogames (I love story games), hitting the gym or watching movies.
-I also enjoy worshiping *Jesus* and sharing gaming and tech-related content on social media. /*check out my socials*;))
+I also enjoy worshiping *Jesus* and sharing gaming and tech-related content on social media. (*check out my socials*;)

 # Fun Facts:
  - I like to stream :).